stangrishin/responsiveDesign/README.md

 # responsiveDesign
-Here is some simple responsive design
+Here is some simple responsive design available at https://stangrishin.github.io/responsiveDesign/